pyQode/pyqode.core/README.rst

 What is pyQode?
 ---------------

-pyQode is a *flexible source code editor widget* for Python Qt applications. **pyQode is a library/widget, not an IDE**.
-You can see it as an alternative to QScintilla.
+pyQode is a *flexible source code editor widget* forPyQt4 applications.

+**pyQode is a library/widget, not an IDE**. *You can see it as an alternative to QScintilla.*

 pyQode is a **namespace package** made up of the following official packages: